-7. Using a butter knife, shuck them open, drain out the juice and remove the oysters from their shells (use the knife to separate them from the abductor muscle) being sure to reserve both the oysters and their rounded shells.
+7. Using an oyster knife, open the shells, drain the juice, and remove the oysters (use the knife to separate them from the adductor muscle), being sure to reserve both the oysters and their rounded shells.

 8. Rinse and dry the shells.

-9. Pour enough peanut oil in a skillet to cover it by ¼” (about a cup in a medium skillet).
+9. Pour enough oil into a skillet to cover it by ¼-inch (about a cup in a medium skillet).
 Heat over a medium flame.

 11. Fry the oysters in the hot oil for about a minute on each side, or until golden brown and crispy.
 Drain on paper towels.

-12. Put a spoonful of the crème fraîche sauce into each shell, top with a crispy oyster and a small spoonful of caviar.
+12. Put a spoonful of the curried crème fraîche into each shell and top with a crispy oyster and a small spoonful of caviar.